Ritikkumar352/campusDock/README.md

 ---

 <!-- **Note**: This project is being actively developed as part of a final year engineering project and aims to evolve into a full-scale college utility platform. -->

+## Incomplete Doc - updating this doc in progress